ginkelsoft-development/datatables/README.md

 - **Filter Class** for custom filters (status, categories, etc.).
 - **Sorting Class** for ascending/descending ordering.
 - **Select All** (with confirmation modal) to choose between only visible rows or all rows.
+- **Custom Actions** now support custom classes and inline styles.
+- **Prevent row selection when clicking an action button**, ensuring that clicking an action does not check the row checkbox.

 ---